 Although we have not been able to definitively determine that this video is fake, we are very skeptical about its authenticity, in part because it was online for nearly three months before receiving any media attention.
-This is especially questionable because it was first posted at a time when outlets such as Think Progress were tracking hate crimes in the wake of President Trump’s election.
+This aspect is especially questionable because it was first posted at a time when news outlets such as Think Progress were tracking hate crimes in the wake of President Trump’s election.
 Yet, as far as we know, this video was never tied to anyone’s death.

 Some social media commentators noticed that the woman in the video resembled porn star Trazcy Kush.
 However, we were not able to confirm the woman’s identity nor locate the original video.